Household Hazardous Waste

 Business, commercial and industrial waste cannot be accepted under Texas regulations.

-- Fort Worth residents can call 817-392-EASY (3279) for information about solid waste, recycling, drop-off stations, and other disposal methods for items not accepted at the ECC.
+- Fort Worth residents can call 817-392-1234 for information about solid waste, recycling, drop-off stations, and other disposal methods for items not accepted at the ECC.

 - Residents of other participating entities should contact their garbage/recycling programs for disposal information.

-- Time to Recycle is another resource for North Central Texas recycling options.
+- Time to Recycle and Earth911 is another resource for North Central Texas recycling options for residential, commercial and industrial customers.

 - The EPA offers information on a variety of non-hazardous materials recovered for recycling in the United States.

-- The TCEQ encourages consumers to take advantage of electronics recycling opportunities in 2012.
+- The TCEQ encourages consumers to take advantage of local electronics recycling opportunities.
 Texas consumers can learn how to recycle their computer equipment by visiting Texas Recycles Computers and their television equipment by visiting Texas Recycles TVs.
 For more information on the programs, contact the TCEQ’s Pollution Prevention and Education Section, 512-239-3143.

-Environmental Management uses the cartoon team – Captain Crud and the Cruddies – to promote the safe disposal of hazardous waste and protection of the quality of Fort Worth’s water.
+Environmental Quality uses the cartoon team – Captain Crud and the Cruddies – to promote the safe disposal of hazardous waste and protection of the quality of Fort Worth’s water.
 Several lesson plans are available.
-Email Environmental’s Public Education Program Coordinator or call 817-392-8085 for more information.
+Call 817-392-6647 for more information.